-At a glance: BruBotics is a multidisciplinary consortium of 8 research groups of the Vrije Universiteit Brussel (VUB) in Belgium, performing research on Human Robotic technology such as exoskeletons, social robots, artificial intelligence, human-robot interaction, robotic revalidation, prosthetics, collaborative robots and many other.
+At a glance: BruBotics is a multidisciplinary consortium of 8 research groups of the Vrije Universiteit Brussel (VUB) in Belgium, performing research on Human Robotic technology such as exoskeletons, social robots, artificial intelligence, human-robot interaction, robotic revalidation, prosthetics, collaborative robots, augment reality, drones and many other.

 In het kort: BruBotics is een multidisciplinair consortium van 8 onderzoeksgroepen van de Vrije Universiteit Brussel in België, gespecialiseerd in onderzoek naar menselijke robotica zoals exoskeletons, sociale robotics, artificiële intelligentie, mens-robot interactie, robot revalidatie, prothesen, collaboratieve robots en nog zoveel meer.

 This is why 8 research groups of the Vrije Universiteit Brussel (VUB) joined forces, all sharing one vision: developing Human-Centered Robotic technology that helps our society and improves our quality of life.
 At the very heart of Europe, BruBotics was born.
 BruBotics is a multidisciplinary consortium of 8 research groups of the VUB, performing research on Human Robotic technology.
-Funded by the Flemish Industrial Research Fund (IOF), BruBotics aims to stimulate cross-disciplinary research and bridge the gap between academia and industry and society.
+BruBotics aims to stimulate cross-disciplinary research and bridge the gap between academia and industry and society.

-By combining over 120 scientists working on topics as diverse as ageing studies, robotic mechanics, social studies, human physiology, artificial intelligence, neurological revalidation, sensors, engineering,...BruBotics is able to go much further than the traditional robotics research.
+By combining over 100 scientists working on topics as diverse as ageing studies, robotic mechanics, social studies, human physiology, artificial intelligence, retail, neurological revalidation, sensors, engineering,...BruBotics is able to go much further than the traditional robotics research.

 With over 50 European H2020 and FP7 projects, an ERC grant and dozens of Belgian FWO, Brussels Innoviris and Flemish projects running, the BruBotics research groups have a strong track record of performing top-notch research.